Pijukatel/actor-webpage-singer/README.md

 From pop to punk, rap to reggae, Webpage Singer can craft a song that fits the vibe you are going for.
 Just feed it a URL, pick your style, and let it do the magic.

-If you don't enter a genre, the AI will suggest one based on the genre.
+If you don't enter a genre, the AI will suggest one based on the content of the web page.
 It might surprise you with a genre you've never even heard of!

 ## How much does it cost? 💰